 What is NCS New Canaan all about?
 We are about ‘honest community”.
 NCS New Canaan is focused on helping each other experience personal transformation through our relationships with each other and with Jesus and helping each other become the husbands, father and leaders God intended us to be.
 Our vision is about a community of brothers (or as we say, “brudders”) that is open, safe, honest and prayerful: “open” (all men are welcome regardless of denomination, vocation, income, past or present successes or failures, current favorite sins); “safe” (what is said here stays here, without advice unless requested and without judgment ever); “honest” (we share the truth in safety and speak the truth in love–all with humility); “prayerful” (we don’t change each other, but through prayer Jesus can use us as His instruments of change).

-All of this is summarized in our motto (borrowed from “Idylls of the King” by Alfred, Lord Tennyson, describing the code of the knights of Camelot), “Live pure, speak truth, right wrong, follow the King,” and in our battle-cry (borrowed from Maximus), “As one!”
+All of this is summarized in our credo (borrowed from “Idylls of the King” by Alfred, Lord Tennyson, describing the code of the knights of Camelot), “Live pure, speak truth, right wrong, follow the King,” and in our battle-cry (borrowed from Maximus), “As one!”

 Live pure: We encourage and help each other to experience personal healing and transformation with Jesus and then act accordingly.